 6. Potential candidates must not post or distribute campaign literature until after they appeared before the review of candidates and open forum.

 a) If this provision is violated, the Emperor and Empress shall hold a review to determine whether or not they will be denied candidacy for that position for that year.

 7. Candidates may run not have a running mate, or seek together as one, any elected title.

-8. Definition of Fundraiser
+9. Definition of Fundraiser

 a) All fundraisers must be approved by the reigning Monarchs